Alexey Gromov (serial killer): Biography

 Knowing that the authorities would likely catch him if he remained in Yaroslavl, Gromov hid from police for the next three years, alternating between Kursk, Tver and Oryol.
 While residing in Oryol, Gromov met a 27-year-old divorcée with whom he began a relationship.
 This didn't last long, however, as in February 2011, while he was visiting his concubine's home on Marinchenko Street, Gromov started an argument with her.
 In response, he grabbed a knife and stabbed the woman, as well as her 48-year-old mother, who was living with her.
 To make sure that both were dead, he then took an axe and struck them both with it, killing both women instantly.
-After killing his victims, Gromov then took his concubine's 4-year-old daughter and fled back to his parents' house in Lyubim, where he planned to lay low for a while.
+After killing his victims, Gromov then took his concubine's 4-year-old daughter and fled back to his parents' house in Lyubim, where he planned to lie low for a while.
 Despite his efforts, on February 16, 2011, he was arrested by special forces operatives who were investigating his crimes.

 During the subsequent interrogations, Gromov confessed solely to the Levitskaya murder, but the authorities, unconvinced by his claims, investigated further, discovering that he had murdered three other women as well.
 After a psychiatric exam deduced that he was sane to stand trial, Gromov was charged with the four murders, with the court taking into account his previous murder conviction.
 During his trial, it was noted that he compared his crimes to war, where he considered women to be his "opponents".
 In the summer of 2012, he was found guilty on all charges and sentenced to life imprisonment.
 After his sentencing, Gromov was shipped off to an unspecified special regime colony.